-If you happen to be in town for a few days after Thanksgiving Weekend, it’s worth it to pop back over to Rockefeller Center to see them illuminate that big iconic tree.
+If you happen to be in town for a few days after Thanksgiving Weekend, it’s worth a trip to Rockefeller Center to see them light their iconic tree.

-Typically a Norwegian Spruce, this tree will arrive in NYC in early November and will be strung with 30,000 LED lights and topped with a Swarovski crystal star.
-The lights only go on after this ceremony, however!
+Typically a Norwegian Spruce, this tree will arrive in NYC in early November.
+A massive 30,000 LED lights and a Swarovski crystal star will decorate the tree.
+The lights are switched on during this ceremony, however!

-This year’s ceremony will take place on Wednesday, November 29, from 7 pm to 9 pm.
-It’s the 85th anniversary of this special holiday tradition and sure to inspire the holiday spirit in you.
+This year’s ceremony will take place on Wednesday, December 4, from 7 – 10 PM.
+This special holiday tradition is sure to inspire the festive spirit in you.

 Remember to save on attraction admission

-However you decide to celebrate Thanksgiving in New York 2018, we’re sure you’ll find some delightful things to do in November or make your holiday special.
-From markets to festive parades and much more, we <3 NY!
+However you decide to celebrate Thanksgiving in New York 2019, we’re sure you’ll find some delightful things to do in November.
+From markets to festive parades and much more, we love NY!

 Remember, many of these great options are available on the Explorer Pass, where you can save up to 50% on combined admission vs. paying at the gate.

-Please note, the November and Thanksgiving events taking place at some of these attractions may be separately ticketed and not included with the New York City Explorer Pass®.
+Please note, the November and Thanksgiving events taking place at some of these attractions may be separately ticketed and not included with the Go New York Explorer Pass®.